WIKA-Group/javascript_parsers/README.md

 Distributed under the [MIT License](./LICENSE).

 ## Release Notes
+4.3.1
+ - Clarified download instructions and added a prominent warning about using the prebuilt ZIP (docs).

 4.3.0
  - Migrated remaining devices (NETRIS2, NETRIS3 family, GD20W, A2G, PGW, F98W6) to the new codec structure
  - NETRIS3 family: added TULIP3 codec support